LouD82/korean-meal-planner/docs/next-step.md

 # Next Step

-Implement the RecipeDetail component to display comprehensive recipe information.
+Implement Current Meal Plan Selection and Local Storage Functionality.

 This task involves:

-1. Enhancing the existing RecipeDetailPage component to display all recipe information
-2. Creating a structured layout to display:
-   - Recipe ingredients with quantities and units
-   - Step-by-step cooking instructions
-   - Batch cooking instructions
-   - Serving information

-This is a focused implementation task that builds on the existing RecipeDetailPage structure, making use of the recipe data model that's already in place.
-It will provide users with complete recipe information when they click on a recipe card, which is a core requirement of the application as outlined in the project specs.
+1. Enhancing the MealPlansPage to allow users to select a meal plan as the current active plan
+2. Using local storage to persist the user's selected meal plan across browser sessions
+3. Updating the HomePage to display the currently selected meal plan prominently

+This focused implementation task builds on the existing meal plan functionality, adding the ability for users to select and save their preferred meal plan.
+It addresses a core requirement from the project outline: allowing users to view a weekly meal plan with rotated lunch and dinner options that persists between sessions.